Chart Color Schemes

 Infrastructure

-Woodville South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Woodville South has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that may affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
 Notable projects include Findon Road Upgrade, Woodville Village Masterplan, Woodville Road Streetscape Upgrade Project, and The Queen Elizabeth Hospital Redevelopment Stage Three.
-Relevant projects are listed below.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.